Creative Absolute

 Contributions:

-Herbert Spencer was a British philosopher, sociologist and psyholgist, prominent liberal political theorist of the nineteenth century in Victorian era.
+Herbert Spencer was a British philosopher, sociologist and psychologist, a prominent liberal political theorist of the nineteenth century in the Victorian era.

-As a polymath, he contributed to a wide range of subjects, including ethics, religion, economics, politics, philosophy, biology, sociology, and psychology.
+As a polymath, he contributed to various subjects, including ethics, religion, economics, politics, philosophy, biology, sociology, and psychology.

 Spencer was also responsible for attempting to adapt Darwin's theories to human society, known as social Darwinism.
 Like Comte, Spencer ordered the sciences, also seeking to include sociology as a science.